ashabmodan98/Bouncing-Cosmology/README.md

 # Bouncing-Cosmology
-Includes the computational work performed on Bouncing Cosmology for my MS thesis
+Includes the computational work performed on Bouncing Cosmology for my MS thesis and paper